Free Book Chapters

 Super performers ride the habit success wave

 It is widely known that good habits are essential to success.
 Every successful person has built good habits into their daily routines.
 The best part about building good habits is that they compound over time.
 This means that the benefits of a good habit grow exponentially.
 The more good habits you have, the more successful you will be.
 Building good habits is a wonderful way of achieving massive goals over time with very little effort.
 You build the habit and then sit back and watch your results grow every day.
-It is truly a magical process, and It works in every life area.
+It is truly a magical process, and it works in every area of life.

 Most big goals require a lot of work and energy to get there.
 When you achieve them with automated habits, the effort goes down drastically.
 You will reach them without big efforts and without burning out at some point.
 It will just get easier every day, and your result will build up automatically.